bpat30/PersonalizationTheory/README.md

 # Model Selection Criteria:
 We aim to minimize RMSE while providing a minimized computation time to provide the most accurate recommendations as fast as possible.
-This tradeoff will be qualitatively considered as well as with quanifiable metrics including RMSE and a modified version of recall --
+This tradeoff will be qualitatively considered as well as with quantifiable metrics including RMSE and a modified version of recall -- the metric of the percentage of top 3 ratings from the test data set that is not captured in the predicted set.

 # Methodology: